Grassroots Systems: Concept, Examples, Implementation and Applications: Proofs

-\begin{proof}[Proof of Proposition \ref{proposition:GD-grassroots}] We argue that the $\calG\calD$ protocol is asynchronous, interactive and non-interfering, satisfying the condition of Theorem \ref{theorem:grassroots} for a protocol to be grassroots. \begin{enumerate} \item \textbf{Asynchronous}: The protocol is asynchronous as it is monotonic and examining each of its $p$-transitions shows that once a $p$-transition is enabled in a configuration, it remains enabled even if local states of other agents increase. \item \textbf{Interactive}: The protocol is interactive since when $P$ is embedded in $P'$, members of $P$ can follow members of $P' \setminus P$ and then receive their blocks, a new behavior. \item \textbf{Non-interfering}: The protocol is non-interfering since \begin{enumerate} \item \textbf{Safety}: a group $P$ can proceeds with its internal dissemination even if there are agents outside $P$ who do nothing, and \item \textbf{Liveness}: Here the difference between \AD and \GD comes to bear.
-In an $GD(P')$ run, an agent $p \in P\subset P'$ may choose not to follow agents in $P' \setminus P$, in which case the liveness condition of $GD(P')$ does not require $p$ to receive blocks from agents in $P' \setminus P$.
+\GDgrassroots* \begin{proof}[Proof of Proposition \ref{proposition:GD-grassroots}] We argue somewhat informally that the $\calG\calD$ protocol is asynchronous, interactive and non-interfering, satisfying the condition of Theorem \ref{theorem:grassroots} for a protocol to be grassroots. \begin{enumerate} \item \textbf{Asynchronous}: The protocol is asynchronous as it is monotonic and examining its two $p$-transitions shows that once a $p$-transition is enabled in a configuration, it remains enabled even if local states of other agents increase. \item \textbf{Interactive}: The protocol is interactive since when $P$ is embedded in $P'$, members of $P$ can follow members of $P' \setminus P$ and then receive their blocks, a new behavior not available when $P$ run on their own. \item \textbf{Non-interfering}: The protocol is non-interfering since: \begin{enumerate} \item \textbf{Safety}: a group $P$ can proceeds with its internal dissemination even if there are agents outside $P$ who do nothing, and \item \textbf{Liveness}: Here the difference between \AD and \GD comes to bear.
+In a $GD(P')$ run, an agent $p \in P\subset P'$ may choose not to follow agents in $P' \setminus P$, in which case the liveness condition of $GD(P')$ does not require $p$ to receive blocks from agents in $P' \setminus P$.
 Hence, if $p$ is live in a run of $GD(P)$, then with the same behavior $p$ is also live in a run of $GD(P')$. \end{enumerate} \end{enumerate} This completes the proof. \end{proof}

 \begin{proposition} $\calB(P)$ is well-defined. \end{proposition} \begin{proof}[Proof of Proposition \ref{proposition:calb-well-defined}] Given $P\subseteq \Pi$, we enumerate recursively all elements of $\calB(P)$ and prove that the result is unique.
 First, let $\calB$ include all initial blocks of the form $(p,\emptyset,x)$, for any $p \in \PP$ and $x\in \calX$.
 Next, iterate adding to $\calB$ all blocks of the form $(h_p,H,x)$, with $p \in \PP$, $x \in \calX$, and $H$ a finite set of hash pointers to blocks in $\calB$.
 Note that the resulting $\calB$ is acyclic and maximal by construction.
 To prove that it is unique, assume that there are two sets $\calB \ne \calB'$ that satisfy our construction, and that wlog $\calB \not\subset \calB'$.
 Let $b=(h_p,H,a)$ be a first block such that $b \in \calB \setminus \calB'$, namely a block for which every block $b'$ pointed to by some $h \in H$ is in $\calB \cap \calB'$.
 As by assumption all blocks pointed to by $H$ are in $\calB'$, then by construction $\calB'$ includes $b$, a contradiction. \end{proof}